SophieBodek/SophieBodek.github.io/teaching.md

 ---

 ### Penn State Brandywine, Adjunct Instructor
-As an adjunct instructor, I developed a general education syllabus focused on Earth Science literacy.
+As an adjunct instructor, I developed a general education course focused on Earth Science literacy.
 This course, EARTH 100, touched on topics that included societal interactions with mineral and water resources, the changing climate, natural hazards, and geologic time.
 I also taught two courses, [GEOG 3N](https://www.e-education.psu.edu/geog3/) and [EARTH 111](https://www.e-education.psu.edu/earth111/), that had syllabi developed for asynchronous remote instruction.

 **Courses Taught**
 - EARTH 111: Water: Science and Society - *Spring 2022*